frederik-kofoed-marqversen/quantum_computations/impact_of_finite_squeezing_on_near-term_quantum_computations_using_gkp_qubits/README.md

 # Impact of finite squeezing on near-term quantum computations using GKP qubits

 This folder contains the code used for producing data and illustrations for the research article *Impact of finite squeezing on near-term quantum computations using GKP qubits* [arXiv:2507.15955](https://arxiv.org/abs/2507.15955).
-This project depends on the `../simulators` project.
+This project depends on the [`../simulators/`](../simulators/) project folder.

 ## Contents